Quantcast

 3. Cover cracks around doors and windowsills with rugs, newspaper, towels, or other insulation.
 Window-sealing kits can be bought at hardware stores, too.

-4. Use energy efficient electric space heaters in living or work areas.
-These are more efficient than the furnace for localized heating, and they will allow you to set the thermostat lower for the whole house.
+4. Use energy-efficient electric space heaters in living or work areas.
+These are more efficient than the furnace for localized heating, allowing you to lower the thermostat for the whole house.
 Always be sure to use space heaters in open areas only.

 Don’t underestimate the heating power of a wool sweater!
-Don’t forget about slippers!
-And if you’re really chilly, wear a cap or hat!
+Don’t forget about the slippers.
+And if you’re really chilly, wear a cap or hat.

 6. Add layers to your furniture.
-Don’t forget to add warm blankets to your sofa and flannel sheets on your bed and even extra rugs to your floors (especially the bathroom)!
+Don’t forget to add warm blankets to your sofa, flannel sheets on your bed, and even extra floor rugs (especially in the bathroom).

 8. Lower the thermostat.
-For many heating systems, if you are home during the day, it is best to keep to the lowest comfortable temperature; an often recommended setting is 68°F. When you are asleep or away for several hours, however, it makes sense and cents to lower the thermostat about 8 to 10 degrees.
+For many heating systems, if you are home during the day, it is best to keep to the lowest comfortable temperature; an often recommended setting is 68°F. It makes sense (and cents) to lower the thermostat by about 8 to 10 degrees when you are asleep or away for several hours.

 During extreme cold snaps, set your thermostat to a reasonable temperature that your furnace can handle (the furnace will work better at lower temperatures), and keep it at that temperature both day and night.
 (Remember that setting the thermostat higher than your goal won’t make the home heat faster.)
-If you are planning to be away for a few days, set your thermostat no lower than 55°F, to help prevent water pipes from freezing during cold weather.
+If you plan to be away for a few days, set your thermostat no lower than 55°F to help prevent water pipes from freezing during cold weather.

 9. Check the damper.
 Shut the damper when the fireplace is not in use.
 Check the seals around the damper to make sure that they are tight.